Alexandria Ocasio-Cortez: 2022

+2024

 Awards and honors

 The MIT Lincoln Laboratory named the asteroid 23238 Ocasio-Cortez after her when she was a senior in high school in recognition of her second-place finish in the 2007 Intel International Science and Engineering Fair.
 Ocasio-Cortez was named the 2017 National Hispanic Institute Person of the Year by Ernesto Nieto.
 In 2019, Ocasio-Cortez received the Adelle Foley Award.
 She was named as one of the 2019 BBC 100 Women.

 Personal life

 After the death of Ocasio-Cortez's father in 2008, her mother and grandmother moved to Florida due to financial hardship.
 She still has family in Puerto Rico, where her grandfather was living in a nursing home before he died in the aftermath of Hurricane Maria.
-Ocasio-Cortez said that "to be Puerto Rican is to be the descendant of ...
+Ocasio-Cortez has said that "to be Puerto Rican is to be the descendant of ...
 African Moors [and] slaves, Taino Indians, Spanish colonizers, Jewish refugees, and likely others.
 We are all of these things and something else all at once—we are Boricua."
+She has said she has some Sephardic Jewish ancestry.

 Ocasio-Cortez is a Catholic.
-She discussed her faith and its impact on her life and her campaign for criminal justice reform in an article she wrote for America, the magazine of the Jesuit order in the United States.
-At a December 2018 Hanukkah celebration in New York, she said she has some Sephardic Jewish ancestry.
+She discussed her faith and its impact on her life and her campaign for criminal justice reform in a 2018 article she wrote for America, the magazine of the Jesuit order in the United States.

 During the 2018 election campaign, Ocasio-Cortez resided in Parkchester, Bronx, with her partner, web developer Riley Roberts.
-They got engaged in April 2022 in Puerto Rico.
+They became engaged in April 2022 in Puerto Rico.
+In May 2025, it was reported that Ocasio-Cortez lives in East Elmhurst, Queens.

-OpenSecrets, analyzing financial disclosure forms, ranked Ocasio-Cortez one of the least wealthy members of the 116th Congress, with a maximum net worth of $30,000.
+In 2021, the watchdog group OpenSecrets, analyzing financial disclosure forms, ranked Ocasio-Cortez one of the least wealthy members of the 116th Congress, with a maximum net worth of $30,000.

-In May 2021, Ocasio-Cortez said that she has been in psychotherapy to cope with the "extraordinarily traumatizing" 2021 United States Capitol attack.
-She said she "did not know if [she] was going to make it to the end of that day alive".
+In February 2021, Ocasio-Cortez said that she had been sexually assaulted.
+That May, she said that she had been in psychotherapy after the January 6 United States Capitol attack, which she called "extraordinarily traumatizing", saying she "did not know if I was going to make it to the end of that day alive".

+Ocasio-Cortez is a fan of the New York Yankees.
+She has a pet French Bulldog named Deco, after the Art Deco movement.